 The financial aid process is completed on an annual basis, which begins with the filing of the Federal Free Application for Federal Student Aid (FAFSA).
 Our priority filing date is March 15 every year; however, you can file the FAFSA as early as January 1 each for the upcoming year.
 Please use estimated tax information in order to meet the March 15 priority deadline, if necessary.
 You can go back into the FASFA online and update all tax information by using the IRS and Department of Education integrated data retrieval tool.

-Please be aware, Fall 2013 tuition payment is due on August 1st; Spring 2014 tuition is due on January 1st.
+Please be aware, Fall 2014 tuition payment is due on August 15th; Spring 2015 tuition is due on January 1st.
 Your student will accrue a $150 late fee is payment is not received by this time.
-As a first-time borrower, the student is required to complete a Master Promissory Note and Entrance Loan Counseling in order to activate their loans.
-See “Required Forms” for more information.

 Your Student’s billing statement will list all semester charges, including tuition, meal plan, housing, student activity fee, etc. This statement will also outline all scholarships, grants and activated federal student loans.
 The net balance due is the remaining balance due to the university.
 Your student’s billing statement is also available 24/7 on their MySNHU portal!